aiopy/python-aiocli/docs_src/docs/en/features.md

 - Custom: Wrapping `run_app` function and changing default argument values. *Anything else?*

+### State support

+- Allow to have a container to share between commands. *No complications.*

 ### Test support

 - Provides `TestCommander` and `TestClient` utilities. *No more excuses not to test.*